 In the barn we have emergency hypothermia and starvation poster from MSU and a kidding position posters along with a lot of additional supplies that could be used for kidding that simply will not fit in the kidding box or we use at different times for our animals - like a scale and a large supply of old towels that are kept in the barn.

 One of my favorite things to due after the thrill of delivering a beautiful, healthy baby is to take a photograph of the kid.
 We write down the time of birth, sex, weight and any other identifying features.
 We keep track of the birthing order and any remarkable notables from that particular kidding on the notebook we keep in the kidding box.
-We make certain we have the camera ready and that the extra cell phone charger is plugged in and charging the cell phone.
+This year we will be pulling DNA from all kids so we've added small envelopes and tweezers to the box.
+We make certain we have the camera ready and that the extra cell phone charger is plugged in and charging the cell phone "just in case" there is an emergency.